I know, I know, everyone wants to come to Iceland for the green grass, flowing waterfalls, and multi-colored mountains of Landmannalaugar.

 Of course one of the BEST parts about visiting Iceland in the winter is the breathtaking Northern Lights.
-In fact, I think this is a big reason why people visit in the winter, and with good reason!
+In fact, I think this is a big draw for people to visit in the winter, and with good reason!
 These wonders of nature were the number one thing on my bucket list for a long time, and Iceland is an incredible place to see them.
 There are a lot of factors that make for good Aurora viewing, but if you’re lucky you will be able to see these green beauties dancing across the sky!

 Read more: How to See the Northern Lights in Iceland

-The best thing about visiting Iceland in off-peak tourist season is there will be less people at all of the popular stops.
-This means you don’t have to want 10 minutes for people to clear the area, and thus your waterfall photos will be prime!
+The best thing about visiting Iceland in off-peak tourist season is there will be fewer people at all of the popular stops.
+This means you don’t have to wait 10 minutes for people to clear the area, and thus your waterfall photos will be prime!
 Since most attractions in Iceland are smack dab in the middle of nature, everything is still “open” during the winter season.
 I recommend using extreme caution when approaching these areas.
 Often times there will be signs telling you where to avoid, listen to them.
 Waterfalls are particularly dangerous because they form ice along the walkways.
 Be a smart traveler!